kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and their details.

-1. To list all experiments, use the following code:
+1. To list all experiments, add a new code cell with the following code and run it:

     ```python
    import mlflow